yeasy/code_snippet/README.md

 ##python
 Simple codes to show how to use python libraries, e.g., regrex, encoding
+###httpserver
+A simple webserver by python, which tracks request number of each visitor's IP address.

 ##remoteAuth.sh
 An ssh authorized script, which enables you to login into remote host automatically without passwd inputing.